petelinmn/tetris-engine/readme.md

    [0, 0, 1, 1, 1, 1, 0]
 ];

 //additionalShapes is optional parameter too.
-You can set due to next example: let additionalShapes = {
+You can set it in the next example: let additionalShapes = {
    MyShape1: [
       [0, 1, 1, 0, 0],